Car Games - Travel Games - Family Vacation - Car Travel with Kids

 Audio Books: Books on tape or CD

 When is the last time someone read a story to you?
-You can check out audio books at your public library (plan ahead and get on the waiting list since at the library), or buy them for your own.
 Audio books are better than TV in my opinion, especially in the car.
-This is one of my kids' all time favorite things to do in the car.
-Here are a few goodies to try: Tales & Tunes: Kids' Music & Audiobooks
+This is one of my kids’ all time favorite things to do in the car.

 Classic Radio Broadcast

-Something new (actually it's old!) and completely different!
-One of my favorites is the 1938 Orson Wells radio broadcast of War Of The Worlds with Orson Wells -- A true sci-fi radio classic!
+Something new (actually it’s old!) and completely different!
+One of my favorites is the 1938 Orson Wells radio broadcast of War Of The Worlds with Orson Wells — A true sci-fi radio classic!
 This one is probably more for slightly older children since it could be a little scary for preschoolers.
 Try OTR (Old Time Radio) recordings like The Lone Ranger, or Superman.

 Who Am I?

 Think of someone you know, friend or relative.
-Give a few hints like "She has blonde hair and glasses".
+Give a few hints like “She has blonde hair and glasses”.
 Let everyone go around one time with their guess.
-If no one guesses add another hint like "she laughs funny." (submitted by reader Karen S. --Thanks!)
+If no one guesses add another hint like “she laughs funny.” (submitted by reader Karen S. –Thanks!)

 Find 100